 Hit the clubs

-And if you love beer, head to our post about the best places to have beer in Zagreb.
+And if you love beer, head to our post about the best places to have a beer in Zagreb.

-Cycle at the lake Jarun
+Cycle at Lake Jarun

 Eat your way through Zagreb

 I. Love.
 Restaurants.
 In.
 Zagreb.
 Being the capital of Croatia, Zagreb really has an excellent restaurant scene.

 The big trend lately is small, bistro-style restaurants serving fresh food based on seasonal ingredients.
 Burgers also seem to be in fashion in the last few years.
 Although not fast food burgers, fancy and juicy mini burgers are served by trendy restaurants.
 Asian fusion, sushi, and ramen are also popular menu items in Zagreb's restaurants.

 Lunch is still the no. 1 meal in Croatia.
 For example, when we stay at my in-laws, we always have a big lunch, while for dinner we'll just eat leftovers or a sandwich.
 Zagreb isn't different!
 And since many people are at work during lunchtime, many restaurants offer a cheap (around 6-8 €), simple but delicious, and homemade lunch menu (called gablec in Zagreb).
 We've put together a list of the best restaurants to have lunch in Zagreb.
 You can also check our post on must-try restaurants in Zagreb.

 Whether you are an art & history buff or bluff, when planning what to do in Zagreb, consider visiting some of Zagreb's museums and art galleries.

 The Museum of Broken Relationships is quirky.
 Besides, it's small and it has a nice café with WiFi, a good selection of coffees and teas, and homemade cookies.
 So you really have no excuse to skip visiting at least this one when in Zagreb (see above for more details).